 The next steps will involve getting on the elevator and then riding one-floor.
 Finally, you will ride several floors and on a crowded elevator.

-Cognitive behavioral therapy (CBT) emphasizes that thoughts control your feelings and behaviors, not outside factors.
-Therapy strives to help you change the way you think, feel, and respond to triggering events.
+Cognitive behavioral Treatment (CBT) emphasizes that thoughts control your feelings and behaviors, not outside factors. treatment strives to help you change the way you think, feel, and respond to triggering events.
 They teach you positive coping strategies to help you change the way you view situations.

 The goal is to achieve long-term, effective results that decrease you fear and anxiety.